-The anterior jugular vein arises near the hyoid bone, passes downwards along the midline of the neck.
-Further, near the attachment of the sternocleidomastoid muscle the anterior jugular vein penetrates the cervical fascia and drains into the subclavian vein.
-Occasionally, the anterior jugular vein drains into the external jugular vein.
+This vein arises near the hyoid bone, passes downwards along the midline of the neck.
+Further, near the attachment of the sternocleidomastoid muscle, the anterior jugular vein penetrates the cervical fascia and drains into the subclavian vein.
+Occasionally, it flows into the external jugular vein instead.

 Frequently, at the level of the suprasternal notch the left and right anterior jugular veins are connected by a jugular venous arch.

 On its course, the anterior jugular vein receives the following tributaries: